groovy-tutorial/groovy-tutorial/book/parts/03_Operators/70_StringOperators.md

 This saves you from having to use `quote = quote << 'It was the worst of times.'`

+>`+=` also appends but don't use it - you'll see why in a moment.

 # Remove Operator

 The remove operator (`-`) removes the first instance of a string or regular expression from another string.
-The easiest for just removes the first instance of a specific string - in the case of the example below, 'of ' is removed:
+The easiest form just removes the first instance of a specific string - in the case of the example below, 'of ' is removed:

 ```groovy
 quote = 'It was the worst of times.' - 'of '